lilligee/DSWeatherApp/README.md

 #### DSWeatherApp
-A weather GUI that gives you the temperature, windspeed, and humidity from the location you enter
+A weather GUI using JSON that gives you the temperature, windspeed, and humidity from the location you enter